kaku2015/WeatherAlarmClock/README.md

 ![image](https://github.com/kaku2015/WeatherAlarmClock/blob/master/screenshots/logo.png)

-**This project has stopped maintenance!**

-[Dasbiswajit](https://github.com/dasbiswajit/) will continue to maintain.
-New Repo: https://github.com/dasbiswajit/WeatherAlarmClock

 Introduction
 -----------------
 The WeatherAlarmClock is an alarm clock with a weather reminder.
 It is inspired by the embarrassing situation of forgetting to watch the weather forecast without an umbrella before going out.